 Principles serve as guideposts or beacons that help you stay on course with your project.
 Let’s review seven principles of project leadership.

-When team members work together to create a project plan and then monitor and control the project, they take ownership not only for their own work, but also for the project as a whole.
+When team members work together to create a project plan and then monitor and control the project, they take ownership not only of their own work but also for the project as a whole.

 To make a project meaningful to the team, you need to connect the project to the strategic goals of the organization.
 When people on a team understand the project—why it’s being done, what they are supposed to do, how what they do affects others and fits into the whole picture—they are more effective as individuals and more effective as a team.